conbench/benchalerts/tests/integration_tests/README.md

     If the App has insufficient permissions, the tests will fail with a 403.

     If this environment variable isn't found, the App tests will be skipped.
+This variable is populated in our GitHub Actions CI builds, so some of these tests are run in CI.
 - `GITHUB_APP_PRIVATE_KEY` - the contents of the private key file of the same app as above.

     If this environment variable isn't found, the App tests will be skipped.
-- `CI` - this env var must *NOT* be set, or the tests will be skipped.
-By default, `CI=true` in GitHub Actions, so we'll never run these tests in the CI build.
+- `CI` - this env var must *NOT* be set, or the tests that post comments to PRs will be skipped.
+By default, `CI=true` in GitHub Actions, so we'll never run these PR comment tests in the CI build.
+(We still run other GitHub App-authenticated integration tests.)

 License information
 -------------------